 If you’re not sure, the easiest way to tell is if you received a pay stub with taxes withheld – if you did, you’re an employee.

 If you’re an employee, stop reading.
 To file as an employee, simply add the wages from your W-2 to the wage line of your tax return.
 As of the 2018 tax year, employees may not deduct unreimbursed expenses as itemized deductions.

 Are you a hobby?

 The general rule is that if you lost money in 3 out of the last 5 years you’re a hobby not a business.
-In short, the IRS doesn’t want you manufacturing a loss every year to reduce your other taxes.
+In short, the IRS doesn’t want you starting a “business” that loses money so you can reduce your taxes.
 The IRS may also go back and audit you if you filed as a business when it thinks you’re a hobby.

 Why does it matter if you’re a hobby for referee taxes?

 If you’re a hobby, you report your income on your Form 1040 as other income.
 You pay income tax but not Social Security and Medicare taxes.
-Beginning with tax year 2018, you may not deduct your expenses at all (the old rule was up to the amount of your hobby income).
+This is not an easy tax break.
+If you’re making a profit, the IRS rules generally say you need to file as a business.

 Who gets in trouble with the hobby rule?